denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 of punched cards being transported from one center to another in Italy” (^Hockey, “History of Humanities Computing,” n.p.).

-[^24]: Lee and Worral, Electronic Composition, 48.
+[^24]: Lee and Worral, *Electronic Composition*, 48.

-[^25]: Daniel et al., Magnetic Recording; Engel, “1888<->1988”; Poulsen, “Method of Recording”; O. Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”; Vasic and Kurtas, Coding and Signal Processing.
+[^25]: Daniel et al., Magnetic Recording; Engel, “1888-1988”; Poulsen, “Method of Recording”; Oberlin Smith, “Some Possible Forms”; Thiele, “Magnetic Sound Recording”; Vasic and Kurtas, Coding and Signal Processing.

 [^26]: Camras, “Magnetic Recording Tapes,” 505.